Clean Energy Accounting Project

 How CEAP Works

-CEAP seeks to build consensus among NGOs, policymakers, and corporate leaders around best practice accounting methodologies and impact reporting.
+CEAP builds consensus among NGOs, policymakers, and corporate leaders around best practice accounting methodologies and impact reporting.
+CEAP’s activities focus on using issue-specific working groups and stakeholder meetings to develop novel, peer-reviewed guidance.
+Initiatives are listed here.

-CEAP’s Advisory Committee offers essential insight and expertise to CEAP’s activities in order to move consensus-building working groups forward.
+CEAP’s Advisory Committee offers essential insight and expertise to CEAP’s activities in order to shape initiatives and promote best practices.

 Founding Partners